Licensed Professional Counselors

 I know how hard it can be to question yourself so often that anxiety seems like a best friend.
 I know exactly how it feels to be overwhelmed all the time by feelings while being plagued by depression and confusion about your purpose and the future.

 Hi, I'm Xandra, and I'm a Holistic Psychotherapist in Boulder, Colorado.
 I'm a Licensed Professional Counselor, Mindfulness Instructor, and Energy Healing Practitioner.
-I specialize in helping sensitive, empathic, and intuitive adolescents and adults heal anxiety and depression so they can tap into their inner knowing and discover true empowerment.
+I'm the owner of Soul Essence Psychotherapy and I specialize in helping sensitive, empathic, and intuitive adolescents and adults heal anxiety and depression so they can tap into their inner knowing and discover true empowerment.

 Sensitive and empathic people often long to discover a deeper connection to their soul essence because they are aware that this spiritual resource will connect them to their inner vision and inherent wisdom.